-Who hasn’t experienced the excitement of arriving in a new city, looks at their list of “must-see and do” and then immediately feels overwhelmed?
+Who hasn’t experienced the excitement of arriving in a new city, looks at their list of “must-see” and then immediately feels overwhelmed?
 That was me visiting Barcelona.
 It was a bit daunting at first.
 The city seemed incredibly large with its maze of winding cobbled alleyways; but after a while, it suddenly felt like home.
 Streets untangle into connected neighbourhoods (or barrios), all within walking distance of each other, and all very unique.
 So how do you know which ones to explore – stay, dine or visit?
-Hopefully, by breaking down each neighbourhood, it will help you to discover the best of this fantastic city more easily.
+Hopefully, by breaking down each neighbourhood, it will help you to discover the best of what this city has to offer.

 The Gothic Quarter (or Barri Goti)